mia-platform/documentation/docs/fast_data/configuration/config_maps/kafka_projection_updates.md

 There will be different behaviors based on the strategy value:
 - `__automatic__`: The automatic strategy handles the generation of the projection changes identifier automatically.
 This is the preferred method and in most cases it will be enough for your Strategy executions.
-- `__lookup__`: The lookup Strategy means the Projection Updates will be handled by the [Single View Patch](/fast_data/configuration/single_views.md#single-view-patch) method.
-So before using this value make sure you have correctly configured all the parts for the Single View Patch architecture in your project.
 - `__fromFile__`: This lets you specify a Javascript file path which will execute the a custom Strategy on the Projection Updates message and return an array of projection change identifiers.
 This is the most customizable option and should only be used when the `__automatic__` Strategy is not enough for your case.
 This strategy expects a path to a Javascript file, like so `__fromFile__[CUSTOM_STRATEGY.js]`.

   This Javascript file should export a default async generator function with the following parameters: